Cazzie David Posts Pic In Bikini Top, Cut-Off Shorts After Ex Pete Davidson Shares Sexy Snap Of Ariana Grande

 As most fans know, Cazzie was famously linked to Pete Davidson just before he got engaged to pop princess Ariana Grande.
 According to the Inquisitr, Pete Davidson and writer and comedienne Cazzie David dated for about two years before going on a break though they were “not necessarily broken up for good.”
 Then, less than two months after beginning to date Grande, Davidson proposed to the “No Tears Left to Cry” singer rather quickly and she accepted.

-But prior to his relationship with Grande, Davidson would gush about Cazzie, who is the daughter of Seinfeld mastermind, Larry David.
+But prior to his relationship with Grande, Davidson would gush about Cazzie, who is the daughter of Seinfeld mastermind Larry David.

 “She’s the most beautiful girl in the world.
 Look how lucky I am.
 She’s so smart.
 She is a very, very wonderful lady.”